 Marketing Plan - The Stadium Management Agreement states that the Stadium Operation and Maintenance Plan (SOMP) shall include a Marketing Plan (4.10), and the Stadium Lease states that the SOMP shall be presented annually to the Stadium Authority for their consideration and approval (7.2).
-The draft Marketing Plan is submitted separately to the Board for review during the Study Session on March 2, 2021.
+The draft Marketing Plan was submitted separately to the Board for review during the Study Session on March 9, 2021 where the Board provided feedback to this document.
 As a general concern, given the poor financial results over several fiscal years, the Marketing Plan makes no mention about ManagementCo's "turnaround" strategy to improve their performance, meet their Standard of Care requirements, and demonstrate their ability to profitably operate a public assembly facility.